NiRasm/NiRasm/README.md

 - I’m interested in automation, Infrastructure as code(IAC), harden and securing servers
 - I’m currently learning to manage Ubuntu server and setting up IAC homelab
 - I’m looking to collaborate on open source projects which include some coding or docker
-- How to reach me: Nicolairasmussen@live.com
+- How to reach me: Nirasm@proton.me